liveryvideo/demo-web/README.md

 Demo use of Ex Machina Group Livery Web SDK ([@exmg/livery](https://www.npmjs.com/package/@exmg/livery)).

+Check it out at: [demo.liveryvideo.com](https://demo.liveryvideo.com)

+More information can be found at: [liveryvideo.com](https://liveryvideo.com)

 ## Scripts

 - `watch` compiles TypeScript and outputs JavaScript to `build` directory, updating on file changes